Roman conquest of Britain: Background

-Claudian preparations
+Preparations for the invasion under Claudius

 In 43, possibly by reassembling Caligula's troops from 40, Claudius mounted an invasion force under overall charge of Aulus Plautius, a distinguished senator.
 A pretext of the invasion was to reinstate Verica, the exiled king of the Atrebates.

-It is unclear how many legions were sent as only the Legio II Augusta, commanded by future emperor Vespasian, was directly attested to have taken part.
+It is unclear how many legions were sent: only the Legio II Augusta, commanded by future emperor Vespasian, was directly attested to have taken part.

 The IX Hispana, the XIV Gemina (later styled Martia Victrix) and the XX (later styled Valeria Victrix) are known to have served during the Boudican revolt of 60–61, and were probably there since the initial invasion, but the Roman army was flexible, with cohorts and auxiliary units being moved around whenever necessary.

 Three other men of appropriate rank to command legions are known from the sources to have been involved in the invasion.
 Cassius Dio mentions Gnaeus Hosidius Geta, who probably led the IX Hispana, and Vespasian's brother Titus Flavius Sabinus the Younger.
 He wrote that Sabinus was Vespasian's lieutenant, but as Sabinus was the older brother and preceded Vespasian into public life, he could hardly have been a military tribune.
 Eutropius mentions Gnaeus Sentius Saturninus, although as a former consul he may have been too senior, and perhaps accompanied Claudius later.

 Crossing and landing

 The main invasion force under Aulus Plautius crossed in three divisions.
 The port of departure is usually taken to have been Bononia (Boulogne), and the main landing at Rutupiae (Richborough, on the east coast of Kent).
 Neither of these locations is certain.
-Dio does not mention the port of departure, and although Suetonius says that the secondary force under Claudius sailed from Boulogne, it does not necessarily follow that the entire invasion force did.
-Richborough has a large natural harbour which would have been suitable, and archaeology shows Roman military occupation at about the right time.
-However, Dio says the Romans sailed east to west, and a journey from Boulogne to Richborough is south to north.
+Dio does not mention the port of departure, and although Suetonius says that the secondary force under Claudius sailed from Boulogne it does not necessarily follow that the entire invasion force did.
+Richborough had a large natural harbour, which would have been suitable, and archaeology shows Roman military occupation at about the right time.
+However Dio says the Romans sailed east to west, and a journey from Boulogne to Richborough is south to north.
 Some historians suggest a sailing from Boulogne to the Solent, landing in the vicinity of Noviomagus (Chichester) or Southampton, in territory formerly ruled by Verica.